 A schema may be generated by calling the main code with the -s argument, e.g.: geosx -s schema.xsd (Note: this is done automatically during the bulid process).
-To do this, GEOS does the following:
+To do this, GEOSX does the following:

-- 1) Initialize the GEOS data structure. - 2) Initialize objects that are registered to catalogs via ManagedGroup::ExpandObjectCatalogs(). - 3) Recursively write element and attribute definitions to the schema using information stored in GEOS groups and wrappers. - 4) Define any expected deviations from the schema via ManagedGroup::SetSchemaDeviations().
+- 1) Initialize the GEOSX data structure. - 2) Initialize objects that are registered to catalogs via ManagedGroup::ExpandObjectCatalogs(). - 3) Recursively write element and attribute definitions to the schema using information stored in GEOSX groups and wrappers. - 4) Define any expected deviations from the schema via ManagedGroup::SetSchemaDeviations().

-Advanced XML Features
+5.1.4 Advanced XML Features

-The geosx_xml_tools python package adds a set of advanced features to the GEOS xml format: units, parameters, and symbolic expressions.
-See'Python Tools Setup https://geosx-geosx.readthedocs-hosted.com/projects/geosx-geospythonpackages/en/latest/ for details on setup instructions, and XML Parser Documentation for package API details.
+The geosx_xml_tools python package adds a set of advanced features to the GEOSX xml format: units, parameters, and symbolic expressions.
+See Python Tools Setup for details on setup instructions, and GEOSX XML Tools for package API details.